 Depending on the findings of the examination, the involved neural pathways may be in a state of excessive or insufficient firing and the required stimulation is designed to restore balance thereby improving function.

 Dystonia is classified as a movement disorder that presents as constant or intermittent muscle spasms, movements that are repetitive such as twisting, as well as abnormal postures.
 Common forms include cervical (neck) dystonia, as well as “writer’s cramp”.
-There are many causes of dystonia such as trauma, genetics, infection and certain medications.
+There are many causes of dystonia such as trauma, genetics, infection and and reaction to certain medications.
+In some rare cases it can be associated with abnormal iron levels in the blood.

 Myoclonus presents as a jerky movement which is a brief, uncontrolled contraction of a group of muscles or a muscle.
 Myoclonus can result from damage to the spinal cord or brain and has been linked to many diseases affecting the nervous system such as Parkinson’s disease, Alzheimer’s disease, Huntington’s disease, multiple sclerosis and many more.